casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter/walkthrough.md

 ## View the Network State {#view-the-network-state}

 With a network up and running, you can use the `casper-client query-global-state` command to check the status of the network.
 However, we first need an `account hash` and the `state-root-hash` so that we can get the current snapshot.
-Once we have that information, we can check how the network looks.
+Once we have that information, we can check the status of the network.

 As a summary, we need to use the following three commands: